- Quals Procedures

-- Here is the template you can use to format your master's thesis or Ph.D. dissertation.
+- The Graduate School offers templates you can use to format your master's thesis or Ph.D. dissertation.

 Creditable Passage of the FINAL EXAM: This is a public oral presentation and defense of your dissertation.
 In preparing for this exam you must: